openstax/Products.RhaptosSite/Products/RhaptosSite/README.txt

     - RhaptosWorkgroup
     - ZPsycopgDA

-  The 'mycnx' folder should not be cached.
+  The 'mydashboard' folder should not be cached.
 We attempt to change the default cache rule from Cache-Fu that would catch it, but if you have a significantly different setup you must handle this yourself.